You can contact us via this pro-forma:

-If you'd like to contact us about what we do, or future classes, we would be happy to arrange attendance.
+If you'd like to contact us about what we do, or future classes, we would be happy to accommodate your interest.

 We look forward to hearing from you.

-Please be aware that the SMEF teaches historical European fencing as it should be : a Martial Art and not the sport, re-enactment or LARP related activities.
-A Martial Art can be used in every scenario but NOT the other way around.
-Classes are disciplined and training intense so if you think you have the dedication and commitment necessary to learn properly, come along.
+Please be aware that the SMEF teaches historical European fighting arts as they should be taught, with its origins rooted in the martial art and not as a sport, re-enactment or LARP activity.
+A martial art can be used in every other scenario but NOT the other way around.
+Classes are disciplined and training intense, so if you think you have the dedication and commitment necessary to learn properly, come along.

-If you're starting up a proper martial HEMA group and require some support then get in touch.
+If you're starting up a HEMA group and require some assistance and support then get in touch.
 We have a depth of knowledge and resources that can help.